 In addition to the memorable Casa-Museo Salvador Dalí, which is undeniably the town’s main draw, Cadaques welcomes travelers with a bohemian maze of narrow streets and picturesque white houses in Barri Vell, with lovely small beaches fringed by crystal clear waters in the Bay of Cadaques, and with a myriad of adventure opportunities in the breathtakingly beautiful Cap De Creus Peninsula nearby.

 Santa Pau is a cozy enclave of beautiful historic buildings in the volcanic region of Garrotxa, and an ideal place for those chasing for the true taste of rural Catalonia.
-The serene medieval village owes its magic to the ability of preserving its monuments, but also to the kindness of Mother Nature.
+The serene medieval village owes its magic to its perfectly preserved monuments, but also to the kindness of Mother Nature.

 It’s tiny and extremely quiet, but it offers plenty of sightseeing and adventure opportunities.
-Santa Pau is also known as a gastronomic gem, its fine restaurants based on fresh local produce being equally seductive as its main attractions – the 15th century Gothic church, the arcaded Plaça de la Arqueria, or the timeless cobbled alleys that never fail to impress.
+Santa Pau is also known as a culinary heaven, its fine restaurants based on fresh local produce being equally seductive as its main attractions – the 15th century Gothic church, the arcaded Plaça de la Arqueria, or the timeless cobbled alleys that never fail to impress.